orat/EuclidView3d/README.md

 This repository includes code to decompose multivectors into geometric 3d parameters like location, attitude, radius/size/squaredSize, weight etc. and specialized classes to represent Vectors, Bivectors, Trivectors etc.

+The project is used to learn about different possibilities to implement CGA and to find a good api as a basis to integrate CGA based on a DSL into the Java virtual machine.
+The overall aim is to integrate CGA polyglott into the VM, supported by a complete development toolig chain with syntax-highlighting and debugging etc.

 The code is in very early experimetal status.